arCABAL/agtg/README.md

 /agtg Hello World!
 ```

-as you can see, you don't need to put double quotes "" around your input.
-However, if you want to generate text with characters which are interpreted by cubescript,

-you do have to put double quotes around your input and escape some characters.
+As you can see, you don't need to put double quotes "" around your input.
+However, if you want to generate text with characters which are interpreted by cubescript, you do have to put double quotes around your input and escape some characters.
 Characters which mess up up the input are: ^;()[]"
 You can escape these characters with a ^ in front.
 So for example, if you want to generate this string:

 ```text